What You Will Learn in This Article

 Kakadu plum (Terminalia ferdinandiana) is a super food that comes to us from Australia.
 You may have never heard of it, but it is by far the richest source of vitamin C that we know of at 3,000% of your daily vitamin C needs from just 3.5 ounces of the fruit.

-Unless you’re headed to Australia soon, you’re going to find kakadu plum in the form of a superfood powder (here’s a brand we recommend), which you can add to a smoothie or a breakfast bowl.
+Unless you’re headed to Australia soon, you’re going to find kakadu plum in the form of a superfood powder, which you can add to a smoothie or a breakfast bowl.

 Amla (Emblica officinalis Gaertn. or Phyllanthus emblica Linn) is otherwise known as Indian Gooseberry.
 It’s considered the most important medicinal plant in Ayurvedic medicine and is traditionally used to treat common colds and fever, plus a number of other ailments, including digestive disorders.
 Amla has high levels of vitamin C at 478.56 mg per 100 ml, which is more than you’ll find in citrus fruits like lemons, oranges, or tangerines.